-Compensation does not need to be a once off payment in terms of Section 1525 of the Civil and Commercial Code.
+Compensation does not need to be a once off payment.
+This in terms of Section 1525 of the Civil and Commercial Code.
 It can either be a once off payment or paid in installments.
-The Thai courts will decide about this or alternatively they can deduct it out of your/her share of the community of property.
+The Thai courts will decide about this or alternatively.
+They can deduct it out of your/her share of the community of property.
 Note that you will need to prove an extra marital affair and this in itself can be costly as it requires investigators to find the needed evidence.

-Also note that there can be the issue of a living allowance which can be asked for if the divorce is under section Section 1516 (7) insanity or (9) having an incurable transmittable illness.
-Now in terms of Section 1527 of the Act the other person may file for a living allowance due to their illness or condition.
+Also note that there can be the issue of a living allowance.
+This which can be asked for if the divorce is under section Section 1516 (7) insanity or (9) having an incurable transmittable illness.
+Now in terms of Section 1527 of the Act.
+The other person may file for a living allowance due to their illness or condition.
 In terms of Thai law there is no need for fault to be proven in this provision.
-Only Section 1526 allows for the person who is not at fault to file for compensation by way of a living allowance if the divorce will leave them destitute.
+Only Section 1526 allows for the person who is not at fault to file for compensation.
+This by way of a living allowance if the divorce will leave them destitute.
 You will also note that should the person who is getting a living allowance get married again that the allowance then falls away.

 Damages in Thailand during a divorce needs proper legal advice and assistance.
 Also seek in person legal advice before pursuing damages or a divorce.
 See divorce requirements on this website as well as an article on child custody in Thailand.